It's a Wonderful Life: Technological first: CD-ROM

 In 1993, due in part to the confusion of the ownership and copyright issues, Kinesoft Development, with the support of Republic Pictures, released It's a Wonderful Life as one of the first commercial feature-length films on CD-ROM for the Windows PC (Windows 3.1).
-Antedating commercial DVDs by several years, it included such features as the ability to follow along with the complete shooting script as the film was playing.
+Predating commercial DVDs by several years, it included such features as the ability to follow along with the complete shooting script as the film was playing.

 Given the state of video playback on the PC at the time of its release, It's a Wonderful Life for Windows represented another milestone, as the longest-running video on a computer.
 Prior to its release, Windows could play back only about 32,000 frames of video, or about 35 minutes at 15 frames per second.
 Working with Microsoft, Kinesoft was able to enhance the video features of Windows to allow for the complete playback of the entire film—all of this on a PC with a 486SX processor and 8 MB of RAM.

 Computer Gaming World said in April 1994, "The picture quality still has a way to go before it reaches television standards", but was "a noble effort" that would "please fans of the film".

 DVD and Blu-ray

 The film has seen multiple DVD releases since the format became available in 1996–97.
-In autumn 2001, the Brisbane-based Magna Pacific released it in Australia, followed by MRA Entertainment in 2004.
+In 2001, the Brisbane-based Magna Pacific released it in Australia, followed by MRA Entertainment in 2004.
 Republic issued the film twice in 2002: once in August and again with different packaging in September.
-On October 31, 2006, Paramount released a newly remastered "60th Anniversary Edition."
+On October 31, 2006, Paramount released a newly remastered "60th Anniversary Edition".
 On November 13, 2007, Paramount released a two-disc "Special Edition" DVD containing both the original theatrical black-and-white version and a new colorized version produced by Legend Films using advanced colorization technology.
 On November 3, 2009, Paramount re-released the previous DVD set as a "Collector's Edition" and debuted a Blu-ray edition, both including the black-and-white and colorized versions of the film.

-2017 Restoration
+2017 restoration

 In 2017, the film was restored in 4K resolution, available via streaming services and DCP.

+Abridged version

+An abridged version of the film was released in 2021 by Legend Films with 24½ minutes removed.
+The entire scene of George in the alternate Pottersville is excised and as a result, drastically changes the ending of the film.
+This abridged version is the result of removing the scene based on "The Greatest Gift" by Philip Van Doren Stern, which has a different copyright than the film itself, allowing the film to be a rights-free version for full access to the public domain.